dann109/MaxonMotor/README.md

 If auto-tuning fails, make sure you put in valid parameters in the startup wizard.

-If that still failes, I have included my parameter file which you can load to the controller by clicking the orange arrow in ESCON Studio "download parameters".
-This should work.
-You still have the ability to configure max speed, pwm control, etc.
+If that still fails, I have a parameter file which you can load to the controller by clicking the orange arrow in ESCON Studio "download parameters".
+You will still have the ability to configure max speed, pwm control, etc.

 Power +Vcc with 24V.
 Make sure hall sensor and encoder gets +5V. +5V for hall sensor comes from the controller.
 I fed the encoder +5V from the arduino since the breadboard rail from controller +5V only leaves enough room for one wire.
 You can figure a way to share the controllers 5V though, like soldering three wires together in a Y shape.
 Make sure Arduino ground is connected to the ground of the controller, or digital inputs may not work.